-YouTube revenues kept growing in the first quarter of 2020 in the midst of the Covid-19 pandemic.
+YouTube revenues kept growing in the in the midst of the Covid pandemic.
 YouTube revenue jumped 33.5%.
 Chief Financial Officer Ruth Porat said YouTube brand advertising growth accelerated in the first two months of the quarter but started to experience headwinds in the middle of March.
 Direct response ads on YouTube, which often entice viewers into buying something, “continued to have substantial year-on-year growth throughout the entire quarter,” she added.

 Is YouTube making a profit?

 Google did not break out the profitability of YouTube in its 2019 earnings statement.
 You need to know that out of $15 billion ad revenues the majority goes to its creators.
 Although Porat wouldn’t say how much of the $15 billion goes to its content makers, she did specify those payouts belong to YouTube’s “content acquisition” costs, which run around $8.5 billion.